retirement savings | september 9, 2024

 • 401(k) plans are an important and effective way for investors to prepare for retirement.

-• The vast majority of retirement plans offer an employer matching contribution.
+• Many retirement plans offer automatic savings and employer matching contributions.

 Roger Young, CFP®